 In the background each selection option is assigned to an integer value for the use within the algorithm.

 There are three date properties which are of interest for the underlying process of a ratingallocate activity.

 - Rating begins at This date states the time, when the rating period is opened.
 Before this time no user will be able to edit his rating.

 - Rating ends at This date states the time, when the rating period is closed.
 After this time users are no longer able to create or edit their rating.
 In addition, all further steps of distribution offered to the teacher are only enabled after the rating period ended.

-- Publishdate This date has no effect on the process of the activity but offers the teacher a possibility to communicate the expected publishdate.
+- Publishdate This date has no effect on the process of the activity but offers the teacher a possibility to communicate the expected publishing date.
 This date can be disabled.

-It is possible to create an arbitray number of choices using the add and delete buttons.
+It is possible to create an arbitrary number of choices using the add and delete buttons.
 Each choice has individual settings:

-- Titel The title to be displayed for the choice.
+- Title The title to be displayed for the choice.